-The Bay Bridge automated lane closure system (ALCS) is a project constructed for opening and closing lanes for two-way trafﬁc operations on the bridge.
-Since two-way operations were implement-ed, lane closures have been done manually.
+The Bay Bridge automated lane closure system (ALCS) is a project constructed for opening and closing lanes including two-way trafﬁc operations on the bridge.
+Since two-way operations were implemented, lane closures have been done manually.
 The ALCS will enhance the current manual system for motorists by allowing maintenance crews to remotely implement and discontinue two-way trafﬁc on the Bay Bridge’s Eastern and Western Shores.

-The ALCS will include overhead lane-use signals, dynamic message signs, horizontal swing gates, and illuminated pavement markers.
-These enhancements will be integrated into the existing bridge trafﬁc control system.
+The ALCS includes overhead lane-use control signals, dynamic message signs, horizontal swing gates, and illuminated pavement markers.
+These enhancements are integrated into the existing bridge trafﬁc control system.

 Work on the project, such as conduit boring and installation, began in February 2020 on the Eastern Shore and January 2021 on the Western Shore.
 In Fall 2022, the MDTA began a phased implementation of the Bay Bridge ALCS to familiarize motorists to the new system.
 This transitional period includes some manual support of the system, with cones and barrels still present.
 Throughout the course of winter 2022/2023, additional phases of the system will be implemented on the Eastern and Western Shores.